Who is an employee in Australia? Definition of an employee vs a contractor

 Then, for a brief moment, a glimmer of hope emerged.
 A new era of case law started to develop – Skene, Rossato, and finally, Personnel Contracting and Jamsek heralded in the era of ‘contract is king’.
 As long as the relationship was clearly defined in the contract as that of a principal and independent contractor (and not deemed a sham), the contract was determinative, and there was no need to look beyond the four corners of the contract.

 This sigh of relief proved short-lived.
-In September 2023, the Albanese government introduced the Closing Loopholes legislation, bringing back the complexities of the multi-factorial test through its new ‘employee’ definition.
+In September 2023, the Albanese government introduced the Closing Loopholes legislation, bringing back the complexities of the multi-factorial test through its new definition of an ‘employee’.

 The Closing Loopholes legislation makes significant and numerous changes to the Fair Work Act, including setting a new definition of ‘employee’ and ‘casual employee’.

-Whether a person is an employee (as opposed to an independent contractor) will depend on the real substance, practical reality and true nature of the relationship.
+It clarifies whether a person is an employee (or when a contractor is an employee), which will depend on the real substance, practical reality and true nature of the relationship.
 This requires looking at the whole relationship between the parties including the terms of the contract and how it is performed in practice.

 Businesses engaging contractors must now consider this new Fair Work Act definition and seek advice to ensure compliance.